hep1998630/Real-ESRGAN-aws/capstone_report_template.md

 - _Is the final solution significant enough to have solved the problem?_

+The final product in our case is a web application hosted on AWS.
+The deployment process is throughly discussed and the codes are available publicly on GitHub.
+Hence, any interested developer should be able to replicate the whole process.
+Moreover, readers get to see an end-to-end solution that uses several technologies which can be used in other scenarios.

 In this section, we compare the final Real-ESRGAN model's results to the benchmark established earlier in the project, conduct a thorough analysis of the solution, and determine the significance of the model in addressing the problem statement of enhancing image quality through super resolution on AWS infrastructure.
 Benchmark Comparison